Anthriscus

-Anthriscus (chervils) is a common plant genus of the family Apiaceae, growing in Europe and temperate parts of Asia.
-It comprises 15 species.
+Anthriscus (chervils) is a common flowering plant genus of the family Apiaceae, which includes 14 species native to Europe, temperate Asia, northwest Africa, and the tropical African mountains.
 The genus grows in meadows and verges on slightly wet porous soils.
 One species, Anthriscus cerefolium is cultivated and used in the kitchen to flavor foods.

 Anthriscus species are used as food plants by the larvae of some Lepidoptera species including the mouse moth (recorded on cow parsley).

 The hollow stem is erect and branched, ending in compound umbels of small white or greenish flowers.
 The leaves are bipinnate or tripinnate.